 Wherever you park, there may come a time when you want (or need) heat in your camper van.
-Even in the middle of summer, you can easily experience a cold night caused by coastal winds, high elevation, or a cold front coming through.
+Winter van life obviously poses challenges, but even in the middle of summer, you can experience coastal winds, high elevation, or a cold front coming through.

-Trust me – I once found myself stuck in a snowstorm at the peak of a mountain pass in Utah!
+Trust me – I once found myself stuck in a snowstorm at the peak of a mountain pass in Utah near the beginning of Autumn!
 As I fishtailed my van into a rest stop parking lot, I realized I needed to stay there for the night.
-Without a portable heater, I used my camp stove and my selk’bag to get me through the night.
-(I didn’t run my camp stove all night, but periodically to make tea and warm my hands!)
+Without a portable heater, I used my camp stove to make hot tea and my selk’bag to get me through the night.

 But what campervan heating system suits you the best?
 There are four main types of van heating systems that vary in cost, functionality, efficiency and safety:

 Let’s dive into the best heating method for your campervan.

 Propane, Electric, Wood, Diesel–Which Heater is Best for You?